-Once the data is selected, you can specify parameters for the identification analysis steps one by one by clicking the other buttons in the workflow dialogue.
+Once the data is selected, the parameters for the identification analysis steps can be specified one by one by clicking the other buttons in the workflow dialogue.
 Please refer to the chapters on each individual function for details on setting up the function-specific parameters.